Q: What are the licensing requirements for an aircraft in Virginia?

 Q: How and when are taxes paid on restored aircraft?

-A: Once an aircraft has been restored, is airworthy, and is ready to be licensed, the value is based on all of the components purchased such as; airframes, engines, kits, parts, accessories, third party labor and/or installation labor.
+A: Once an aircraft has been restored, is airworthy, and is ready to be licensed, the value is based on all of the components purchased such as; airframes, engines, kits, parts, and accessories.

 Q: Under what circumstances do penalties and interest apply?